lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-The `certs` field contains a set of certificates that is intended to validate the contents of an Evidence statement contained in `evidence`, if required.
-The set of certificates should contain the certificate that contains the public key needed to directly validate the `evidence`.
+The `certs` field contains a set of certificates that is intended to validate the contents of an Evidence statement contained in `evidences`, if required.
+For each Evidnece statement the set of certificates should contain the certificate that contains the public key needed to directly validate the Evidence statement.
 Additional certificates may be provided, for example, to chain the Evidence signer key back to an agreed upon trust anchor.
-No order is implied, it is up to the Attester and its Verifier to agree on both the order and format of certificates contained in `certs`.
+No specific order of the certificates in `certs` SHOULD be expected because the certificates needed for different Evidence statements may be contained in `certs`.

 This specification places no restriction on mixing certificate types within the `certs` field.
 For example a non-X.509 Evidence signer certificate MAY chain to a trust anchor via a chain of X.509 certificates.
 It is up to the Attester and its Verifier to agree on supported certificate formats.

-By the nature of the PKIX ASN.1 classes {{RFC5912}}, there are multiple ways to convey multiple Evidence statements: by including multiple copies of `attr-evidence` or `ext-evidence`, multiple values within the attribute or extension, and finally, by including multiple `EvidenceStatement`s within an `EvidenceBundle`.
+By the nature of the PKIX ASN.1 classes {{RFC5912}}, there are multiple ways to convey multiple Evidence statements: by including multiple copies of `attr-evidence` or `ext-evidence`, multiple values within the attribute or extension, and finally, by including multiple `EvidenceStatement` structures within an `EvidenceBundle`.
 The latter is the preferred way to carry multiple Evidence statements.
-Implementations MUST NOT place multiple copies of `attr-evidence` into a PKCS#10 CSR due to the `COUNTS MAX 1` declaration, and SHOULD NOT place multiple copies of `EvidenceBundle` into an `AttributeSet`.
-In a CRMF CSR, implementers SHOULD NOT place multiple copies of `ext-evidence` and SHOULD NOT place multiple copies of `EvidenceBundle` into an `ExtensionSet`.
+Implementations MUST NOT place multiple copies of `attr-evidence` into a PKCS#10 CSR due to the `COUNTS MAX 1` declaration.
+In a CRMF CSR, implementers SHOULD NOT place multiple copies of `ext-evidence`.

 # IANA Considerations